ogollaclinton/alx-system_engineering-devops/0x00-shell_basics/README.md

-contains a script that lists all the contents of a directory including hidden files in long format contains a script that creates a directory inside /tmp directory contains a script that moves a file betty in /tmp to /tmp/my_first_directory
+contains a script that lists all the contents of a directory including hidden files in long format contains a script that creates a directory inside /tmp directory contains a script that moves a file betty in /tmp to /tmp/my_first_directory cintains a file that deletes file betty in /tmp/my_first_directory directory